The Signature MBA Concentration Powered by Patrick Lencioni.

 - Lead cohesive, high-performing teams

 Lencioni's Unique Approach To Organizational Health

 "Organizational health is making an organization culturally effective and eliminating politics, confusion, dysfunction and making morale and productivity a very real thing."

 – Patrick Lencioni

-The University of Saint Mary's MBA in leadership and organizational health online degree program is built around Lencioni's approach to the field, which includes instruction in:
+The University of Saint Mary online MBA – Leadership and Organizational Health program is built on Lencioni's approach to the field, which includes instruction in:

 - Human performance support systems